Discharge from the Mental Health Act

 Before the tribunal, the medical member of the tribunal will meet you and look at your medical notes.
 But you do have a right to refuse this.
-Your solicitor may ask for you to see an independent psychiatrist, who will do a report.
-This gives the tribunal more information to make a decision.

 You or your solicitor should be able to get copies of any reports that go to the panel members.
 Sometimes you will not see some if the information in the reports.
 This happens if the tribunal thinks that seeing the information would cause you harm.

 The tribunal is a legal hearing but should take place in an informal setting at the hospital.